-8 Top-Rated Tourist Attractions on Zákynthos
+9 Top-Rated Attractions & Things to Do on Zákynthos

 See also: Where to Stay in Zákynthos

-1 Zákynthos Town (Zante Town)
+2. Zákynthos Town (Zante Town)

 The town's main church, Agios Dionysios, which houses the relics of the town's patron saint, dates from 1708 and was reconstructed in 1954.
 For spectacular views over town and the port, go up to the village of Bohali (2.5 kilometers) to the ruined Venetian castle, set in a park with pine trees.
 This attraction was also largely destroyed by the earthquake, but you can still see the main gate (bearing the Lion of St. Mark, the symbol of Venice), the outer walls, and battlements.

-2 Byzantine Museum
+3. Byzantine Museum

 Address: Solomos Square, 29100 Zakynthos Town

-3 Roma Mansion
+4. Roma Mansion

-Address: Louka Carrer 19, Ζakynthos Town 29100
+Address: Louka Carrer 19, Zakynthos Town 29100

-6 Blue Caves
+5. Blue Caves

-7 Zakynthos National Marine Park in Laganás Bay
+8. Zakynthos National Marine Park in Laganás Bay

-8 Askos Stone Park
+9. Askos Stone Park

 A must-do for animal lovers, Askos Stone Park is in the north of the island, close to the village of Volimes, 30 kilometers from Zakynthos Town.
-It's highly recommended for children — animals here include deer, raccoons, peacocks, and tortoises, as well as a pony, a donkey, goats, and chickens.
+It's highly recommended for children — animals here include deer, raccoons, peacocks, and tortoises, as well as a pony, donkey, goats, and chickens.
 You get a map and a bottle of water with the entrance ticket, and there are attendants in the park who can explain where the animals are from and how to feed them.